PuneetKathpalia/CRM_Frontend/README.md

-# 📱 Mini CRM Frontend
+# 📱 CRM Frontend

-Hey there! 👋 Welcome to the frontend part of our Mini CRM Platform.
+Hey there! 👋 Welcome to the frontend part of our CRM Platform.
 We've built this with **React + Vite + Tailwind CSS** to give you a smooth and beautiful experience for managing your customer relationships.

 ## 🎯 What You Can Do